hreflang Tags: The Complete 2026 Implementation Guide from ConveyThis

 hreflang is one of those technical SEO topics that gets explained over and over but never quite clicks, because most explanations skip the parts that actually break in production.
-The four-line example works fine until you have 23 languages, regional variants, AMP pages, and a checkout flow that lives on a subdomain.
-Then everything quietly falls apart and your German traffic drops 40% in a quarter.
+The four-line example works fine until you have 23 languages, regional variants, alternate page formats, and a checkout flow that lives on a subdomain.
+Then small inconsistencies can leave parts of the language cluster unrecognized.

 This guide covers the implementation that works in the real world.
 Not the textbook version.
 The version where Cloudflare caches your headers, Next.js generates pages on demand, and your CMS adds trailing slashes that don’t exist in your sitemap.